Sapphirine/202212-29-Customer-Retention-Analysis-for-Music-Streaming-Services/README.md

 The app.py file has the code for running the streamlit application.

 The requirements.txt and packages.txt files have libraries and packages required for the streamlit app.

+The BDA Exploratory Data Analysis Tableau Dashborad.twb file has the EDA Dashboard code.